 Homestay in Tuk Tuk

-In front of the homestay, there is a rent bike shop.
+Excactly in front of the homestay, there is a rent bike shop.
 So we can rent the motorcycle to explore Samosir Island.
-That is the best way to explore Samosir Island.
-FYI, there is not many public transportation in Samosir.
+That is the best way to explore Samosir Island, due to there is not many public transportation in Samosir.